GL551/pyrodeo/doc/index.rst

    The unit of mass is taken to be the mass of the central object.
 The unit of distance is some reference radius.
 The unit of time is the inverse angular velocity at the reference radius.
-In this system of units, the gravitational constant is unity.
+In this system of units, the gravitational constant is unity, and one orbit equals :math:`2\pi` time units.

 Extra source terms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^